citp/privacy-policy-historical/j/ja/jam/jambase.com.md

-> *The following text is extracted and transformed from the jambase.com privacy policy that was archived on 2015-09-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150905082737id_/http%3A//www.jambase.com/About/Privacy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the jambase.com privacy policy that was archived on 2016-04-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160419042113id_/http%3A//www.jambase.com/privacy) for the most accurate reproduction.*

-# About Us > Privacy on JamBase
+# Privacy Policy - JamBase

-### Privacy Policy

-JamBase is deeply committed to protecting the privacy of Internet users.
-Below is information outlining our continued support for the responsible management of consumer information.

 ### Consumer Information